 2 teaspoons baking powder

-1/4 cup milk (or your favorite milk substitute rice, coconut...)
+1/4 cup rice milk (or the milk of your choice)

 8 teaspoons light corn syrup

 * food coloring of your choice (my new favorite is Color Garden’s natural food colors)

 1. Place measured powdered sugar in a large mixing bowl.

 2. In a separate small bowl, whisk together rice milk, corn syrup and vanilla until the corn syrup thins out.
 Then, add to the powdered sugar and stir until fully mixed.

 3. Optional – stir in food coloring.

 I love to use the disposable icing bags to decorate the cookies.
 They allow much more control of the icing than spreading with a knife and are pretty easy for kids to use as well.
 Sometimes, for my kids, I will put a chip clip at the twisted top of the bag to prevent the icing from spilling out the top.